binoyjayan/docker-react/README.txt

 ------------------------------------------------------------
  - Upgrade t2.micro to to t2.small instance
  - Use destination folder for docker COPY command to look like './' instead of '.'
+ - Recreate the Elastic Beanstalk environment with 'Docker running on 64bit Amazon Linux'

 Expose ports for deployment